 On the day of your hearing, you're going to have enough to worry about it without having to track down appropriate clothing, scrounge around for a babysitter, or arrange for time off work.
 These are the kinds of things that need to be dealt with well before the day of your hearing.
 In planning for child care, time off work and transportation, be aware that there will likely be many other cases scheduled at the same time as yours.
-While your hearing will probably take less than 20 minutes, you could easily wait for a couple of hours, possibly longer, before your case is called.
+While your hearing will probably take less than 20 minutes, you could end up waiting a couple of hours before your case is called.

 Additionally, have a copy of each of the documents you filed in an organized folder to take to your hearing.
 While the Judge should have these documents already in the Court's file, it's always wise to bring your copies with you to the hearing.
 Moreover, even after your hearing is over and you receive your Decree or Judgment finalizing your divorce, you should retain a copy of your divorce paperwork with your permanent records.
-Also, if your filing procedures indicate that any documents are not to be filed until the divorce hearing, it is obviously vital that you have those in your file to give to the Judge at the hearing.
+If your filing procedures indicate that any documents are not to be filed until the divorce hearing, like the Settlement Agreement or Decree, make sure you bring the original and all copies to your hearing.

 Some of the most intimidating aspects of going to court are logistical matters like not knowing where to sit, where and with whom to check in so that the judge knows you're there and ready for your hearing, and not knowing where to stand/sit once your case is called and you are sworn in.
-First, take a deep breath and accept that there are things you aren't going to know.
-Also know that these feelings are not unlike those that a new lawyer might feel when he or she steps into an unfamiliar court room for the first time.
-Some court houses help alleviate these stressors by having a bailiff or other court personnel located near the entrance of the courtroom checking people in, but in most courtrooms, you probably won't know who to check in with or even if you need to check in.
+Some court houses help alleviate these stressors by having a bailiff or other court personnel located near the entrance of the courtroom checking people in, but in many courtrooms, you probably won't know who to check in with or even if you need to check in.
 One benefit of arriving early is being able to have a seat and see what other pro se litigants and attorneys do.

 Unless you are comfortable with the process, it is more than reasonable to go to the Court Clerk's office and/or the judge's office to ask: My divorce hearing is scheduled for __ o'clock.
 Do I need to check in with someone or should I just have a seat in the courtroom and wait.
 If this doesn't result in you getting the information you need, you're probably going to have to wing it.
 Once you're back in the courtroom, you may want to review your sample testimony if you have time.